zephyrproject-rtos/zephyr/boards/arm/pinetime_devkit0/doc/index.rst

 - BMA421 Triaxial Acceleration Sensor
 - HRS3300 PPG Heart Rate Sensor

-PineTime Port Assignment
+PineTime schematics
 ========================

-See `PineTime schematics`_
+The `PineTime schematics`_ are available on the pine64 website.
+Below is an overview of the NRF52 port assignment.

 +----------------------+---------------------------------+-----------+
 | NRF52 pins           | Function                        | Direction |
 +======================+=================================+===========+